 How AI Is Transforming Golf: From Smart Tee Bookings to AI Caddy Coaches

-Virtual Assistants and Personalized Booking
+Virtual Assistants and Personalized Tee Booking

 Golf clubs are rolling out AI-powered virtual assistants that handle everything from tee time bookings and member queries to equipment recommendations and restaurant reservations.
 These systems learn individual member preferences over time, proactively suggesting optimal tee times based on past behavior, preferred playing partners, and skill level.

 For resort courses targeting leisure golfers, AI booking platforms are now integrating with hotel systems, local weather APIs, and player handicap data to create fully personalized golf vacation planning experiences — a major upgrade from generic online booking portals.
+The AI "concierge" model, borrowed from hospitality tech, is finding a natural home in golf's service-oriented culture.

-AI Coaching and Swing Analysis
+AI Swing Coaching and Performance Analysis

 The Bottom Line